-Validity checks can be disabled for an individual NTA by using rndc nta-f, or for all NTAs by setting nta-recheck to zero.
+Validity checks can be disabled for an individual NTA by using rndc nta -f, or for all NTAs by setting nta-recheck to zero.

 For convenience, TTL-style time unit suffixes can be used to specify the NTA recheck interval in seconds, minutes or hours.
+It also accepts ISO 8601 duration formats.

 The default is five minutes.
 It cannot be longer than nta-lifetime (which cannot be longer than a week).